Cognitive Behavioral Therapy

 Additional strategies may help to gain the necessary skills to do various tasks and work toward goals while also managing uncomfortable emotions that may arise during activities when feeling depressed.
 Patients move on to increasingly challenging activities as they experience improvements in mood.
 We also work with to improve sleep and diet patterns which are often impacted by periods of depression.

 Someone suffering from OCD experiences obsessions and compulsions.
 An obsession refers to a feared, oftentimes unrealistic situation that causes anxiety.
 Compulsions are repetitive behaviors used to reduce the anxiety brought on by the obsession.
-ERP helps you gradually confront obsessions and compulsions using:
+ERP helps you gradually face obsessions without engaging in compulsions or rituals using:

 The goal of ERP is to be exposed to a feared situation while avoiding the compulsive behavior long enough that the anxiety decreases.
 For example, if you have to get out of your car every time you run over a pothole because you’re afraid you’ve hit someone, the treatment team may ask you drive down bumpy roads for longer and longer intervals each time, without checking your car.
 Over time, you realize you can drive safely and the likelihood that you’ve hit someone is very slim.